Ashitosh-Golabanvi/Registration-Application/README.md

 Back-End
 *  Go To "backend" Folder by using command: cd backend
+*  Get into Scripts file Of Env Folder by this command: cd Env\Scripts
-*  Go To : cd Env\Scripts   Then activate The Virtual Environment by command: activate or .\activate
+*  Then activate The Virtual Environment by command: activate or .\activate
 *  then go back to "backend" folder by command: cd ../..

 Install the following Packages: